junxit/us-congress-bills-111/metadata.md

 - Sen. Boxer, Barbara [D-CA] (B000711)
 - Sen. Feinstein, Dianne [D-CA] (F000062)

+## Committees (1)

+- House — Foreign Affairs Committee

 ## Actions

 - 2009-10-06 — Introduced in Senate
 - 2009-10-06 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S10168; text as passed Senate: CR S10168; text of measure as introduced: CR S10166)
 - 2009-10-06 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S10168; text as passed Senate: CR S10168; text of measure as introduced: CR S10166)
+- 2009-10-07 — Message on Senate action sent to the House.
+- 2009-10-07 — Received in the House.
+- 2009-10-07 — Referred to the House Committee on Foreign Affairs.